Kingfisher Orchids

 Pests: A Two-Pronged Problem

-Pests that commonly attack Phalaenopsis (moth orchids) fall into two main categories: Insects and Mites.
-Successful treatment requires using the correct chemical agent for each:
+Pests that commonly attack Phalaenopsis (Moth Orchids) fall into two main categories: Insects and Mites.
+Successful treatment requires using the correct chemical agent for each.

 • Insects require an insecticide.